desihub/specter/doc/datamodel.md

 ### HDU 1 : binary table of spectra ###

-  - flux
-  - calib
+Required:
+  - flux[nwave] or flux[nspec, nwave]
-  - loglam or wavelength
+  - loglam or wavelength (1D[nwave] or 2D[nspec, nwave])

-  - sky
-  - sky_calib
+Optional:
+  - sky[nwave] or sky[nspec, nwave]

-If `sky` exists, it is added to `flux`
+If `sky` exists, it is added to `flux`.
+Other user-specific columns may exist and will be ignored by specter.

-If `calib` exists, `flux` and `sky` are in ergs/s/cm2/A and

-    photons = (flux + sky) / calib

-Otherwise, `flux` and `sky` are in units of photons as seen by CCD.

-If `sky_calib` exists,

-    photons = flux/calib + sky/sky_calib

-This can be useful for simulating the throughput differences for pointing misalignments: the effective object throughput changes but not the effective sky throughput.

-i.e. depeneding upon whether `sky_calib`, `calib`, and `sky` exist, the photons obeserved by the CCD could be:

-    photons = flux/calib + sky/sky_calib
-    photons = (flux + sky) / calib
-    photons = flux / calib
-    photons = flux + sky
-    photons = flux
+If units aren't specified, flux will be treated as photons/bin as seen by the CCD.
+If TUNITn keyword for the flux column starts with "erg" then it will be treated as ergs/sec/cm^2/A and converted to photons and throughput applied.
+In both cases, the flux will be treated as a delta function at that wavelength; it will not be integrated or interpolated between points.
+Thus the wavelength sampling should be finer than the PSF resolution.

 PSF Formats